Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 * Install **Microsoft Visual C++ Redistributable for Visual Studio 2019** available from here:

-## 1. Apache JMeter pre-requisites

 - https://support.microsoft.com/fr-fr/help/2977003/the-latest-supported-visual-c-downloads

 ## 2. Citrix pre-requisites

 * Ensure that you are working with supported versions of your Citrix client and server.
-If you don't have yet Citrix receiver, install it from [here](https://www.citrix.com/downloads/citrix-receiver/windows/receiver-for-windows-latest.html)
+If you don't have yet Citrix client install it from [Citrix Workspace download page](https://www.citrix.com/downloads/workspace-app/windows/workspace-app-for-windows-latest.html) or [Citrix Receiver download page](https://www.citrix.com/downloads/citrix-receiver/windows/receiver-for-windows-latest.html)

 * Ensure you follow configuration setup advised in section 6 **Citrix setup for Test Environment**